Austin Gluten-Free Restaurants | Central, East & South

 Most of the food is gluten-free including the bread.
 But the chicken, pasta salad, grilled zucchini and a few other things from the market table are not safe.
 Tell them that you need to avoid gluten and they will bring out an allergen sheet to walk you through what to avoid.

-Serving more delicious BBQ on the east side, most of the meat is gluten-free but not the sandwiches.
+Serving more delicious BBQ on the East side, most of the meat is gluten-free but not the sandwiches.
 They are open Wednesday through Sunday from 11 am until 6 pm (or until sold out).
+Currently, there are lots of options for curbside pick up and it is delicious!

 Lambert’s Downtown Barbecue

 You order food and drinks from the bar.
+The mango sake slushee is pretty delicious!
 And they will ask you if you have any dietary restrictions or Celiac disease when you order.
-Then bring your food out!
-So good!
+Then bring your food out for you.

 Manuel’s Mexican Restaurant